Residents' FAQ

 -

-Click on "Share" to share the voucher link with family members Illustration of voucher link shared via Whatsapp -
+Click on "Share vouchers" to share the voucher link with family members Illustration of voucher link shared via Whatsapp -

-CDCs in partnership with Open Government Products, GovTech, had previously tested the model in which the customer scans the merchant’s QR.
+CDCs in partnership with Open Government Products, GovTech, had previously tested the model in which the customer scans the merchant’s QR code.
 While this is technically possible, we identified it would come with the following drawbacks:

 a) If customers were to scan merchants’ QR, all citizens will need to download a mobile app.